bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 ## MEG Specific Coordinate Systems

-Restricted keywords for the `<datatype>CoordinateSystem` field in the `coordinatesystem.json` file for MEG datasets:
+Restricted keywords for the `<CoordSysType>CoordinateSystem` field in the `coordinatesystem.json` file for MEG datasets:

 -   `CTF`: ALS orientation and the origin between the ears